 Threats can take a number of forms, such as cyber-bullying and harassment, or even threats to personal security by someone who is using your online information to stalk you.
 Sometimes, they can be remedied simply — for instance, by blocking the sender of annoying emails or using the privacy features on a social networking site to exclude someone who is bothering you.
 In other cases, you may need to take more serious action and contact the relevant ISP or even the police.

 Liability for copyright infringement

 The technology available today enables a person to copy and distribute music, films, games, software and other copyrighted material, and to do so quickly and at virtually no cost.
 So for some people, it is tempting to use peer-to-peer websites to get copyrighted material for free, rather than paying for it.

 There is, however, some risk involved in taking copyrighted material without paying for it.
 The copyright holder (or an organisation representing the copyright holder) can track you down and seek compensation for copyright infringement.
 That could be costly and potentially embarrassing.
 Frequently copyright holders will seek to hold parents responsible for material that their children obtain in breach of copyright.
 So it is sensible for parents to make their children aware of copyright law, and the consequences of breaching it.

 Online scams and other illegitimate activity are often disguised.
 Sometimes a “special offer” pop-up advertisement that looks too good to be true will actually turn out be a mechanism phishing for personal information or access to your computer.
 The seasoned computer user will recognise these instantly, but children or those less experienced with the online world may be taken in.
 Heads of households with children or other vulnerable people should help generate an awareness of such scams and similar threats.

-The Consumer Direct website has an extensive list of common scams and also has an online facility for reporting scams.
+The Citizens Advice guide has an extensive list of common scams and also has an online facility for reporting scams.
 If you have become a victim of a criminal scam (for instance, if a scammer has stolen money from you), you should make a report to your local police.